Wondering how long it takes to grow potatoes? The days-to-maturity (DTM) varies, but there are some good rules of thumb for garden planning.

 Let’s get into the details about how long it takes to grow potatoes!

+Growing potatoes typically starts in the spring and ends in the fall.
 Potatoes are usually planted at some point between early March and early June, depending upon the climate.
+Care during the growing season involves keeping soil moist, fertilizing your potato plants, and adding more soil around the stems as the plants grow.
 Harvest season also varies from planting time with annual conditions and the potato variety planted.
 In general, potato harvest season starts in July and goes until October.

 When plants begin to flower, new potatoes may be harvested.
 This can be as early as 7-8 weeks after the seed potatoes are planted if the weather is warm and sunny, or 60 days (or later) during cooler springs.